10 tips for designing the most beautiful logo

 The best possible choice.
 Without question and very objectively of course...

 More seriously: as its name indicates, this type of logo combines several of the logo styles seen above (often no more than two).
-Very versatile, the logo-combo has the nice advantage to be more suggestive than a purely illustrative logo.
-We note that it can also, in the long term, be used in a fragmented way (think for example of the Nike comma, which has since its appearance gained so much evocative power that it is sometimes used alone).
+Very versatile, logo-combos have the nice advantage to be more suggestive than purely illustrative logos.
+We note that it can also, in the long run, be used in a fragmented way (think for example of the Nike comma, which has since its appearance gained so much evocative power that it is sometimes used alone).

-Well: now that we have had our fill of inspiration, we catch our breath...
-The mop has just begun!
+Well, now that we've had our fill of inspiration, let's catch our breath...
+The adventure has just begun!
 Let's see now how you can create the logo of your dreams.

 Tip #1: Keep an eye on what's out there...

 How do you go about creating your logo?
-Wait for the idea to come to us in an enigmatic dream?
-To go to a clairvoyant so that she reads our future logo in coffee grounds?
+Wait for the idea to come to you in an enigmatic dream?
+Go see a fortune teller so that she reads your future logo in coffee grounds?

-We are more reliable: on our side, we advise you to take a look at what the competition is doing and, more globally, the market.
-Not to copy (that's naughty) but to know what you like and what you don't like in what we are used to see (it's much less naughty).
+There's more reliable: on our side, we advise you to take a look at what the competition is doing and, more globally, the market.
+Not to copy (copying's naughty) but to know what you like and what you don't like in what you see (it's much less naughty).
 Believe us, this step will be very helpful in your quest for the perfect logo!

 Tip #2: ...
 While being original

-The logo has one main purpose: it is there to distinguish you from the others.
-Yes, the same ones we told you to be inspired by in the paragraph just above.
+Logos have one main purpose: they are here to distinguish brands from the others.
+Yes, the ones we were telling you to be inspired by in the paragraph just above.
 Why make it simple when you can make it slightly contradictory?

 Tip #3: Think about your symbols

 Your choice is a logo with an illustration?
-Yep!
+Nice!
 Then you surely understand why you will have to focus on this visual aspect: it will be the first thing that will attract the eye of your precious potential customers.
-For this step, keep in mind the values and the target of your brand, whether it is for the shape of your symbol(s) or for the way they are stylized (rather classic, minimalist, retro or childish "doodle" effect).
+For this step, keep in mind the values and the target of your brand, whether it is for the shape of your symbol(s) or for the way they are stylized (rather classic, minimalist, retro or a childish "doodle" effect).
 The frame of your logo also matters: note that a round shape evokes values of unity and comfort, while a rectangular frame will inspire balance and stability.
 That's how important every detail is...
-It is a work of goldsmith, yes, but it will allow you to offer yourself as a logo the jewel you deserve.
+It is a work of goldsmith, yes, but it will allow you to offer yourself the jewel you deserve as a logo.

 Tip #4: Choose your fonts wisely

-The whole thing is infamous, yes, but more importantly, none of these fonts are in line with the companies' identity and values.
-The result is confused and curious: a mix of feelings that rarely made the wallet draw.
+The whole thing is vile, yes, but more importantly, none of these fonts are consistent with corporate identity and values.
+The result is confusing and curious: a mishmash of sentiments that has rarely drew wallets out of handbags.

-So, shaping the most beautiful logo also involves a good choice of font: your brand personality is rather classic?
+So, making the most beautiful logo also requires a good choice of font: your brand's personality is rather classic?
 Then why not opt for a serif font.
 If you want to belong to the world of luxury, a more minimalist font, without serifs (Sans Serif) could be a good choice.
-To help you find the one, there are plenty of guides to finding the right font, like here or here.
+To help you find the right font, there are plenty of guides to help you find the right font, like here or here.

 A word of advice: don't use Comic Sans MS. Really.

-See for yourself with this box that contains all the occasions when it is good to use Comic Sans MS:
+See for yourself with this box that contains all the occasions when it's good to use Comic Sans MS :

 Tip #5: Do not overlook the importance of colors

-As you know, we associate meanings and values with certain nuances: this is called the psychology of colors.
+As you know, we associate meanings and values with certain colors: this is called color psychology.
 Sometimes, it goes a little far.
 Thanks to the internet, we discovered that blue means "peace", but also "escape" and "dream".
 Yellow, on the other hand, refers to joy and energy but also to illness and betrayal.
-Oh well.
+Okay.

-However, don't be fooled: the psychology of colors does exist.
-To support this point, you only have to look at the logos we know change their palette.
+However, don't be fooled: color psychology does exist.
+To support this point, you only have to look at logos that you already know change their palette.

-How does that make you feel?
+How does it make you feel?
 On our side, we hyperventilate.

-It is therefore TRUE that we associate certain values and sectors of activity with particular colors ...
-But in a way that is perhaps a little less far-fetched than mentioned above.
+So it's TRUE that we associate certain values and sectors of activity with colors Special...
+But perhaps a little less far-fetched than mentioned above.
 Blue is often used because it inspires confidence and serenity.
-Red, on the other hand, attracts attention and evokes energy; it is often found in the logos of high-tech brands.
-To help you in your choices, there are many serious guides on the subject.
-Just remember that as is often the case in branding, less is more: prefer simple palettes of three colors .
+Red, on the other hand, is attention-grabbing and evokes energy; It is often found in the logos of high-tech brands.
+To guide you in your choices, there are plenty of serious guides on the subject.
+Just remember that, as is often the case in branding, less is more: prefer simple palettes of three colors maximum.

 Tip #6: Keep it simple

-Your brand is a complex entity, full of personality, with its own history.
-In fact, it is a bit like you: it is composed of multiple facets.
-That doesn't mean they all have to be in your logo: it's not that we don't like comic books, we love them, but logos shouldn't look like them.
-So remember: the mission of your logo is to differentiate you...
+Your brand is a complex entity, full of personality, with a story of its own.
+In fact, it's a bit like you: it's multifaceted.
+That doesn't mean they all have to be in your logo: it's not that we don't like comics, we love them, but logos shouldn't look like them.
+Remember: the mission of your logo is to differentiate you...
 While remaining understandable.

 Tip #7: Plan for variations

 Nothing complicated!
-These are the elements of your logo rearranged in several different layouts.
-It's a fact: your logo, as it is, will not fit all the supports, all the backgrounds, all the page layouts...
+This is the elements of your logo rearranged in several different layouts.
+It's a fact: your logo, such as it is, will not fit all media, all backgrounds, all page layouts...
 The whole point of logo variations is there: to prepare for all possibilities.
 If your logo is a little complex, it will be good to plan a simplified version for the supports where it will appear in small size, as on a business card or a letterhead.
-If it is rather horizontal, it will be judicious to think of a version rather in height.
+If it is rather horizontal, it will be judicious to think of a version more vertical.
 In short, the goal is always to be easily readable and recognizable, two essential characteristics of a good logo!

 Tip #8: Don't follow fashion trends

 Let's do a test.
-What does the term flash mob inspire in you?
+What do you think of the term flash mob?

 On our side, a nice balance between pity and nostalgia.
 And yet, we were the first to find it touching at the time.
-But now, as always, time has taken its toll.
-Associating your logo with a dated phenomenon, graphic style or imagery is a guarantee that, in a few years, it will inspire the same thing as flash mobs.
+But here's the thing: as always, time has taken its toll.
+Associating your logo with a dated phenomenon, graphic style, or imagery ensures that, in a few years, it inspires the same thing as flash mobs.
 Or even tecktonik...
 No, really, your brand deserves better.

 Tip #9: Don't forget the black & white version